MarceloCambraia/pong-2d/README.md

 Player 2 Controls: Use the Up Arrow and Down Arrow keys to move the paddle up and down.

-CPU Mode: Press Space to switch Player 2 back to CPU control.
+CPU Mode: Press Return to switch Player 2 back to CPU control.

 ## How It Was Programmed
 The game logic includes collisions between the ball, walls and the paddles.